 - BBJ now has 8 Defender Resource Centers and has trained 293 lawyers in criminal defence procedure and assisted 4558 cases to date.

 - IBJ brings together lawyers, prosecutors, magistrates, police officers and prison officials for joint trainings on all aspects of the legal process.
 There have been 20 Roundtable awareness events bringing together close to 500 people in attendance.

 - Rights awareness posters are distributed in prisons, police stations, local government offices and other public centers, sparking an overwhelming demand for legal assistance.
-The BBJ Prison Legal Awareness campaigns have reached 122 detainees, 30 of which are women.

 - IBJ proposes to expand these activities, particularly to support its effort to build grassroots support for the development of a national policy of legal aid for those in need.

 All data as of December 31, 2019

 In May 2018, BBJ in partnership with the General Inspectorate of Burundi National Police, completed an intensive training of 150 judicial police officers.
 Ceremonies were organised under the patronage of the Ministry of Security and Fight Against Disasters.
 Both the General Inspector of Burundi National Police and the Minister were thankful to BBJ for support that arrived at the right time.
 In his address, the Minister of Security advised the officers to implement what they had been taught and contribute to solving abuses that are reported against officers on the ground.
 He insisted that they have been trained to serve citizens.
 Their wish is that BBJ keeps supporting similar training as they hope to train a further 200 officers which would enable them to appoint at least 3 judicial police officers per commune.